Following an Alternative Itinerary

 Another fascinating steam engine train in Tuscany runs through beautiful Siena landscapes.
 The old locomotive goes steaming across multicolored hills, forests, fields of grain and sunflowers.
 The train is scheduled all year long and has many different thematic itineraries in Valdorcia and Grosetto.
 Each trip features a beautiful restored town in the area and either a food festival or sagra, or some even feature itineraries that highlight the history of the peoples that once populated the area: the Etruscans.

-Click here to see a full calendar for the 2016 trains.
+Click here to see a full calendar for 2017.